Swearing-In for the NC State Bar in Mecklenburg County

 Q: When does my sponsor need to arrive and how long do they have to stay?

-A: Your sponsor should arrive no later than 15 minutes before the start of the ceremony.
+A: Your sponsor should arrive no later than 15 minutes (preferably 30 minutes) before the start of the ceremony.
 They must stay until they have presented you to the court.
 Names are called alphabetically by last name, so the further along in the alphabet you are, the longer your sponsor will be required to stay.

 Q: What does my sponsor need to do in the ceremony?

 A: New attorneys will be called to the front in groups.
 When your name is called, your sponsor will stand next to you and briefly (30 seconds or less) present you to the court.
 Suggestions are for the sponsor to state their name, the new attorney's name, new attorney's undergraduate school, law school and where the new attorney will be working.
 We encourage you to forward this information to your sponsor so they will know the requirements and expectations.
+More sponsor information can be found here.

 Q: What do I do if I don't have a sponsor?